botletics/SIM7000-LTE-Shield/README.md

 - Get network status ("AT+CREG?")
 - Get phone status ("AT+CPAS")
 - Turn GPS on/off ("AT+CGPSPWR=<value>")
 - GPS works even without a SIM card!
 The NMEA data includes UTC date/time, latitutde, longitude, altitude, etc and is quite accurate!
-It also obtains a GPS fix very quickly, only about 7 or 8s from cold start and even less (couple seconds or so) when turning off GPS, then turning back on and querying the location!
+It also obtains a GPS fix very quickly, only about 7s from cold start and even less (couple a second or two) when the device has already been on!

 ### To-Do List
 -	Test SIM card